 Long Distance Externships

 If students are able to secure a judicial externship on their own in a court other than the ones listed above, or even in another state or area of Florida, that externship will probably qualify for credit.
-However, the externship placement needs to be approved by the Supervisor of Judicial Externships Prof. Laura Boeckman before a student will be able to receive credit for it.
-Students will need to provide Prof. Boeckman with the contact information for the judge or the court so that she can determine if the externship will qualify for credit.
-Long distance externships are typically only approved during the summer term.
+However, the externship placement needs to be approved by the Externship Supervisor before a student will be able to receive credit for it.
+Students will need to provide the Center for Professional Development with the contact information for the judge or the court via a "Student Found Externship" survey on Symplicity so that they can determine if the externship will qualify for credit.
 They offer an excellent opportunity for students to learn about the court system and procedural rules in different locales and to network with attorneys in the state or city where they may practice law.

-If you have questions about judicial externships please contact Professor Laura Boeckman, firstname.lastname@example.org
+If you have questions about judicial externships please contact the Center for Professional Development at firstname.lastname@example.org.